PDuckworth/strands_lucie/README_open_day.md

 5. RVIZ
 ----------------
 This is the visualisation tool used in ROS.
-It visualises many different topics being published by the various scripts.
+It visualises many different topics being published by the various scripts being ran.

 The default configuration should load: